 Learning, Volunteering and Employability

-The RFU provides a strategy to recruit, train, deploy and recognise young rugby leaders.
+The RFU provides a strategy and pathway to recruit, train, deploy and recognise young rugby leaders.

-The rugby union leadership programme will help universities achieve enrichment of individuals and to engage students.
-As well as providing an enjoyable environment whilst at university, the programme develops the students as individuals, enhancing their confidence and abilities.
+The rugby union leadership programme will help universities achieve enrichment of individuals and engage students.
+As well as providing an enjoyable environment whilst at university they develop the students as individuals, growing their confidence and abilities.

 Please follow the below links if you are interested in any of the following: